michaelforney/cproc/README.md

-There is still much to do and some parts of the code are a little rough, but it currently implements most of the language and is capable of building some useful [software] including itself, `binutils`, and more.
+There is still much to do and some parts of the code are a little rough, but it currently implements most of the language and is capable of building some useful [software] including itself, binutils, and more.

 It was inspired by several other small C compilers including [8cc], [c], and [scc].